Dennis Miller: Weekend Update

-It was thought that he would renew his contract with NBC until at least 1993.

 Leaving SNL

+It was thought that he would renew his contract with NBC until at least 1993, but Miller left SNL in 1991, after six years, turning over the anchor's chair to Kevin Nealon.

-Miller left SNL after the 1990–91 season despite being happy with his role on the show, and despite loving writing political gags for it, because he had turned 38 and his 18-month-old son Holden had made him want to strive for things to "make the boy proud."
-He had a late-night talk show in development, and it was believed that fans of Letterman would naturally be interested in Miller's show and prefer that over Leno's in that time slot.
+Miller was happy with his role on the show, but chose to move on because he had turned 38 and his 18-month-old son Holden made him want to strive for things to "make the boy proud."
+At the time of his departure, he was (briefly) the longest-running cast member, as he was the first cast member to stay on the show for more than five seasons.
+However, this record would quickly be surpassed by former cast mates such as Dana Carvey, Phil Hartman, and Kevin Nealon, all of whom stayed on the show a few more years (with Nealon getting said record with his departure in 1995, and holding the record until the end of the 1990s).

+Miller soon had a late-night talk show in development (The Dennis Miller Show), and it was believed that fans of Letterman would naturally be interested in Miller's show and prefer that over Leno's in that time slot.
 He told an interviewer, "I had a great gig and this came up.
-It seemed like an opportunity that doesn't present itself too frequently in your life, so I opted to take it. ...I wanted to see what other talents I had, so I decided this was the shot."
-Miller thought that his outspokenness behind the SNL desk on political topics and even on jokes not working out made the transition to talk show host a good idea.
-He also felt that the SNL studio audience never fully accepted him in skits as other characters, making him question his acting ability.
+It seemed like an opportunity that doesn't present itself too frequently in your life, so I opted to take it...
+I wanted to see what other talents I had, so I decided this was the shot."